bytebase/bytebase.com/content/blog/what-is-database-migration.md

 - [How to Handle Database Migration / Schema Change?](/blog/how-to-handle-database-schema-change)
 - [Top Database Schema Change Tools in 2023](/blog/top-database-schema-change-tool-evolution)

-## What is Database Migration
+## What is Database Schema Migration

-Database migrations, also known as database schema migrations, schema migrations, or simply migration, are the process of modifying the structure of objects within relational databases.
+Database schema migrations, also known as database migrations, schema migrations, or simply migrations, are the process of modifying the structure of objects within relational databases.
 Migrations enable the evolution of databases schema from their current state to a new desired state, which may include adding views or tables, changing the type of fields, or defining constraints.

 Take an example of adding a table, you can execute the following SQLs in terminal connected to a MySQL server .
 By executing these commands, you will have successfully completed a database migration.